FROG ORCHID

 Distinguishing Feature :

-No relation to : Frog Rush [a plant with similar name].
+No relation to : Frog Rush nor with Frogbit (Hydrocharis morsus-ranae) [plants with similar names belonging to differing families].

 Flowers late June to early September.
 The colour of the sepals varies depending upon the moisture conditions of the soil: yellow-green in wetter sites, and red-brown in drier ones.
-The yellow-green ones give rise to the latin name viridis.
+The yellow-green ones give rise to the specific epithet part of the scientific name viridis.
+The spur at the rear of the flower is a very short 2mm long.

-Habitat in the South is on grassy places and short turf on limey soils, elsewhere it grows in meadows, mountain ledges or dunes.
-Flowering in specific places is erratic from year to year, but sometimes individual specimens can flower 7 years contiguously.
+Habitat in the South is on grassy places and short turf on limy soils, elsewhere it grows in meadows, mountain ledges or dunes.
+Flowering in specific places is erratic from year to year, but sometimes individual specimens can flower for 7 years contiguously.

 Distribution